mongodb/docs-java/source/includes/fundamentals/explain-verbosity.rst

      - You have a problem with your query and you want as much information as possible to diagnose why it might be slow.

-For information of what each verbosity level does, see the API Documentation on :java-core-api:`ExplainVerbosity <com/mongodb/ExplainVerbosity>`.
+For information on what each verbosity level does, see the API Documentation on :java-core-api:`ExplainVerbosity <com/mongodb/ExplainVerbosity>`.